project-a/mondrian-server/README.md

 This will expose the following apps / apis on [http://localhost:8080](http://localhost:8080):

 - `/`: The [Saiku](http://meteorite.bi/saiku) web app running on the configured data source.
-- `/xmla`: An unauthenticated API endpoint for running [XMLA](https://en.wikipedia.org/wiki/XML_for_Analysis) requests / [MDX](https://en.wikipedia.org/wiki/MultiDimensional_eXpressions) queries against the Data Warehouse. **Use only for dev environments**.
+- `/xmla`: An unauthenticated API endpoint for running [XMLA](https://en.wikipedia.org/wiki/XML_for_Analysis) requests / [MDX](https://en.wikipedia.org/wiki/MultiDimensional_eXpressions) queries against the Data Warehouse.
 - `/xmla-with-auth`: Like `/xmla`, but with user/ password based authentication
 - `/flush-caches`: Clears all mondrian caches and reloads the cube definitions .xml file.
 - `/stats`: Prints memory usage statistics and currently running queries.

+&nbsp;

 ## Features

-- Only a single (JDBC) data source
-- Curreny version of Mondrian together with Saiku
+Mondrian Server makes a few assumptions / simplifications that have worked well for us in the past:

+- **Single database connection**: Only one JDBC database connection can be configured for accessing the data warehouse (rather than a catalog of connections).
+This connection is then hard-wired in the XML server and in Saiku.

+- **Mondrian 8 together with Saiku**: Saiku is based on Mondrian 4, which is not backward compatible with Mondrian 3.
+However, more development has happened on Mondrian 3, and [it is called now Mondrian 8](https://community.hitachivantara.com/thread/14069-what-is-the-status-of-mondrian-4x-where-is-the-latest-code).
+Mondrian Server patches Saiku to work together with Mondrian 8.

+- **External ACL for Saiku and XMLA**: External ACL providers can be integrated for authenticating users.

-- Cube level permissions via external ACL
+- **Cube level permissions**: When the external ACL is used, permissions can be defined per user and cube.

+- **Simplified user managment in Saiku**: The internal user management and other configuration features of Saiku have been disabled in favor of external ACL and folder based query repositories.

-## Configuring mondrian-server
+## Configuring Mondrian Server

-**coming soon**

-Monsai = MONdrian xmla server + SAIku.

-Monsai bundles the Pentaho Mondrian OLAP engine (http://mondrian.pentaho.com), the Mondrian XMLA server, and the Saiku Ad-hoc analysis tool (http://meteorite.bi/saiku) in a self-contained and easy-to-configure war file with a single shared instance of the Mondrian engine.
+Only one configuration file [mondrian-server.properties](#configuring-mondrian-server) is used to configure the whole app.
+No need to unpack the war file.